Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: Introduction

-Our goal is to enhance networks by adding hierarchical KAN-based convolutional layers that is incorporated with the bottleneck structure as a standalone residual component onto a specific stage (\eg, where the spatial dimension of the feature map changes) of the main network branch.
-We propose a mechanism, called Residual Kolmogorov-Arnold Network (RKAN), which offers multiple additional benefits over standard CNN architectures.
-First, what we call RKAN blocks can represent features with more flexibility using learnable basis functions and capture specialized patterns that are overlooked by standard convolutions.
-The RKAN mechanism also provides an alternative path for gradients to flow during back-propagation, which largely reduces the probability of vanishing or exploding gradients~\cite{he2016deep}.
+Our main goal is to strengthen traditional networks by integrating hierarchical, KAN-based convolutional layers as an isolated component alongside a specific stage of the main network branch (\eg where spatial dimension of the feature map changes).
+Features from each stage usually represent a different level of abstraction, where the final stage retains the most conceptual features.
+We propose a mechanism, called Residual Kolmogorov-Arnold Network (RKAN), which offers three main benefits to standard CNN architectures.
+First, compared to the main network path, RKAN blocks can represent feature information with more flexibility using learnable activation functions, and capture specialized patterns that are otherwise unable to be detected by standard convolutions alone.
+Designed in parallel to the main network stage, the module provides a shorter path for gradients to flow during back-propagation, which reduces the probability of vanishing or exploding gradients~\citep{he2016deep} and simultaneously introduces polynomial transformation to the stage.
 This not only establishes effective regularization, but can also accelerate the training of much deeper networks.
-Lastly, RKAN can be integrated into existing architectures without the need to modify any part of the backbone structure.
+Lastly, RKAN's lightweight, unique stage-level design can be seamlessly employed in existing frameworks (or on top of block-level modules) without modifying the backbone.